EV Charger Installation Cost

 Factors That Impact EV Charger Installation Costs

-Main EV charging station price drivers: Type of EV charger, size, power output, ease of access, and geographical location.
+The main EV charging station price drivers are due to the type of EV charger, size, power output, ease of access, and geographical location.

 - Type of charger: A 3-pin plug will cost less than a tethered charging point, and choosing high-end charging points (branded, such as Tesla) will boost your overall costs.